 An ecosystem is a community of organisms that live and interact within a particular environment.
-In an aquatic ecosystem, that environment is water, and all the system’s plants and animals live either in or on that water.
+In an aquatic ecosystem, that environment is water, and all the plants and animals in the system live either in, on or around that water.
 The specific setting and type of water, such as a freshwater lake or saltwater marsh, determines which animals and plants live there.

 Types of Saltwater Habitats

 Saltwater ecosystems range from the abundant life of coastal areas to the nearly barren ocean bottom.
 In marine habitats the food chain begins with plankton, microorganisms that require sunlight for energy and growth, so systems closest to the surface or in relatively shallow water support more life.